 Hold Class Meetings

 Class meetings can differ from morning meetings.
-In general, I would suggest having morning meetings more often & consistently vs. class meetings.
+I would suggest having morning meetings more often & consistently vs. class meetings.
 Class meetings can happen once a month or anytime you have a class problem that needs to be worked through.
-My students love when we “Spin to Win” using our digital spinners!
-These are a must for classroom management when it comes to virtual learning!
+Touch on conflict resolution, active listening, healthy relationships, and effective communication.

 Digital Spinners | Classroom Management | Reading | Morning Meeting